Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 | Customer Managed Keys                       | `customerManagedKey` | `customer_managed_key`  | MUST        |
 | Azure Monitor Alerts                        | `alerts`             | `alerts`                | SHOULD      |

-Modules **MUST NOT** deploy required/dependant resources for the optional features/extension resources specified above.
+Resource modules **MUST NOT** deploy required/dependant resources for the optional features/extension resources specified above.
 For example, for Diagnostic Settings the resource module **MUST NOT** deploy the Log Analytics Workspace, this is expected to be already in existence from the perspective of the resource module deployed via another method/module etc.

 {{< hint type=note >}}